 – saving data in the model that will not be available at the source later on (like many web-imports)

 It works on the principle of self-referencing-queries like I’ve described here in combination with the hack of your current PBI-datamodel which I’ve described here (that’s fully automated now).
+So it will just work in the Desktop version and not in the service (so no scheduled refresh possible).

 So the data that should “sit in the model” and just be merged with new incoming data will actually be imported into the model again.
 Just not from it’s original source, but instead from itself.
 As this is often slower than to import from the original source, you will have to look closely into your specific need and decide if this makes sense for you.